spbail-dev/demo-project/README.md

-# Welcome to the Brewery API demo project!
+# Welcome to the demo project!

 This is a demo project for my "Getting started with Open Source" talk. **PRs welcome!**